 Getting Started with ESPHome and Home Assistant¶

 ESPHome is the perfect solution for creating custom firmware for your ESP8266/ESP32 boards.
-In this guide we’ll go through how to setup a basic “node” by use of the Home Assistant add-on.
+In this guide we’ll go through how to setup a basic “node” using the ESPHome Dashboard, installed as a Home Assistant add-on.

 But first, here’s a very quick introduction to how ESPHome works: ESPHome is a tool which aims to make managing your ESP boards as simple as possible.
-It reads in a YAML configuration file (just like Home Assistant) and creates a custom firmware binary.
-The tool also has many helpers that simplify flashing devices (uploading the new binary file) and aim to make managing your ESP boards as simple as possible.
-Once you have added devices or sensors in ESPHome’s configuration, they will even automatically show up in Home Assistant’s UI.
+It reads in a YAML configuration file (just like Home Assistant) and creates custom firmware which it installs on your ESP device.
+Devices or sensors added in ESPHome’s configuration will automatically show up in Home Assistant’s UI.